Michael-S/reencoder_helper_p6/README.md

 # reencoder_helper_p6

-A Perl 6 command line utility to assist in reencoding Blu Ray rips to save on disk space.
-I've written it to support a relatively recent Rakudo Star Perl6 release (2018 or so) on Linux, and it probably won't work properly out of the box on macOs or Microsoft Windows.
+A Raku command line utility to assist in reencoding Blu Ray rips to save on disk space.
+I've written it to support a relatively recent Rakudo Star Raku6 release (2018 or so) on Linux, and it probably won't work properly out of the box on macOs or Microsoft Windows.

-I chose Perl6 for fun.
+I chose Raku for fun.

 When I purchase a new DVD or Blu Ray disk, I use the MakeMKV software (http://www.makemkv.com/) to copy the contents to disk.